 Of course, no list of romantic places is complete without mentioning Paris, so let’s get it out of they way.
-The architecture, River Seine, cafes that line the streets … they’re all reasons to spend some time in this beautiful city, even in the middle of winter.
+The architecture, River Seine, cafés that line the streets… all very good reasons to spend some time in this beautiful city, even at one of the coldest times in the year.
 Wrap up and head to the top of the Eiffel Tower for a breathtaking panorama of the city, then head out to wander the streets of Montmartre hand-in-hand.
 No Valentine’s Day is complete without trying some of the city’s world-famous chocolates.

-Eternal love could bloom in the Eternal City if you sweep them off their feet on the Spanish steps, take them in your arms by the Trevi Fountain – careful not to drop them!
-Or ditch the clichés and stroll hand-in-hand through Villa Pamphili park with its heart-melting views over the city.
-Whatever your budget, whether you’re a princess or a lowly lad, a ‘Roman holiday’ is an ideal Valentine’s break, so be Audrey and Greg Peck and live it up at the gob-smackingly gorgeous but good value Grand Hotel Del Gianicolo in Vatican City.
+Eternal love could bloom in the Eternal City if you sweep them off their feet on the Spanish steps and take them in your arms by the Trevi Fountain – just be careful not to drop them!
+Alternatively, you could ditch the clichés and stroll hand-in-hand through Villa Pamphili park with its heart-melting views over the city.
+Whatever your budget, whether you’re a princess or a lowly lad, a ‘Roman holiday’ is an ideal Valentine’s break, so be Audrey and Greg Peck and live it up at this gobsmackingly gorgeous city.

 Pack your bags and explore the gorgeous city of Prague in the Czech Republic.
-One of our favourite cities to visit, due to its colourful buildings, Gothic churches, a castle and little, intimate restaurants that await couples in search of a perfect Valentine’s Day.
-An alternative choice, but while everyone else is booking flights to Paris, you’ll have Prague all to yourselves…almost.
+One of our favourite cities to visit, due to its colourful buildings, Gothic churches, world-famous castle and little, intimate restaurants.
+The other beautiful aspect of this city is how low cost everything is!
+It may not be the most obvious choice, but while everyone else is booking flights to Paris, you’ll have Prague all to yourselves… almost.

 Coffee, cake, coffee, more cake – there are plenty of opportunities to spend time gazing into each other’s eyes in Vienna’s elegant coffee houses.
 Going for a February weekend means you’ll have a good chance of snow, but that will just add to the romance.
 Hats, scarves, walking arm in arm to the next cafe or museum, could you imagine a better way to spend your Valentine’s?

 Istanbul may not strike you as one of the most romantic cities to visit, but everything is there for you to make it so.
-Exotic, frenetic and utterly unique, Istanbul was European Capital of Culture in 2010, meaning that as well as the beautiful mosques and chaotic bazaars, there’s a whole range of new exhibitions, shows and galleries to explore.
-Treat the other half to a delightful Turkish experience.
+Exotic, bustling and utterly unique, no surprise Istanbul has been named the European Capital of Culture in the past.
+As well as the beautiful mosques and chaotic bazaars, there’s a whole range of new exhibitions, shows and galleries to explore.
+Treat your other half to a delightful Turkish experience.

 It’s either the City of Love, or the City of Canals, depending on your point of view, but it is definitely the city to visit.
-Even the hardest heart would concede that Venice is one of Europe’s most romantic cities.
+Beautiful all year round, even the hardest heart would concede that Venice is one of Europe’s most romantic cities.
 It may be cheesy, but an ‘O Sole Mio’-singing gondolier could pave the way to a proposal.
 Or don your DJ and take in some Vivaldi.

-Richard Burton and Elizabeth Taylor used to escape to this beautiful Croatian city for a bit of holiday loving, and it still has the right atmosphere for a glamorous romantic break.
+A favourite retreat of Richard Burton and Elizabeth Taylor, it still has the right atmosphere for a glamorous romantic break.
 The centre of the compact walled town is full of gorgeous boutiques and unusual jewellery stores (in case gifts are in order), pretty cafes with flower-filled gardens (should the Mediterranean sun make an appearance) and tiny bars with plenty of private nooks and crannies.

 Ah, Lisbon, city of grand Gothic cathedrals, stately museums, ancient monasteries and even more heavenly pastries.
 This Portuguese beauty tempts those who’ve skipped on their porridge with the morning waft of bread from its fadistas and seduces the sweet-toothed with the empanadas de Belém of Antiga Confeitaria.
 But of course, music is the egg tart of love, so surfeit on sweet pastry and let the fado play long into the night.